dwavesystems/dwave-ocean-sdk/docs/examples/map_dqm.rst

 quadratic model (:term:`DQM`) solver, which enables you to solve problems of arbitrary structure and size for variables with **discrete** values.

-See :ref:`map_kerberos` for an description of the map coloring :doc:`constraint satisfaction problem </concepts/csp>` (CSP).
+See :ref:`map_kerberos` for a description of the map coloring :doc:`constraint satisfaction problem </concepts/csp>` (CSP).

 The :ref:`map_coloring` advanced example demonstrates lower-level coding of a similar